 Salary Information for Pastoral Counselors

-According to the Bureau of Labor Statistics (BLS, www.bls.gov), mental health counselors earned a median salary of $40,580 per year in May 2013.
+According to the Bureau of Labor Statistics (BLS), substance abuse, behavioral disorder, and mental health counselors earned a median salary of $41,880 per year in May, 2015.
 Many pastoral counselors are licensed marriage and family therapists (MFTs).
-The BLS reported the median salary for marriage and family therapists at $48,160 per year at that time.
+The BLS reports that the median salary for marriage and family therapists was $48,600 in 2015.

-The BLS stated that marriage and family therapist jobs were expected to rise 31% between 2012 and 2022, which is significantly higher than the average; mental health counselors in general were expected to see a 29% increase in employment during that time, which is also very high (www.bls.gov).
+The BLS also stated that marriage and family therapist jobs are expected to rise 15% between 2014 and 2024, which is significantly higher than average; substance abuse, behavioral disorder, and mental health counselors can expect to see a 20% increase in employment during that time.